Mull in Summer

 These are the featured species of this trip; it's these species we will be concentrating on the most.

 Otters - Puffins - White-Tailed Sea Eagle - Hen Harrier - Short Eared Owl - Adders - Dolphins and Whales

 Mull has a prolific and varied range of wildlife, in addition to the primary species the species listed below are realistic and not uncommon targets we will probably will encounter at some point during the week.

-Day 1 – Sunday
+Day 1 – Saturday

 Day 2 - Monday

 Whale Watching Boat Trip